bualimov/bualimov/README.md

 - 📚 Studying **Computer Science** & **Economics**, while pursuing the official _Honors Degree_ at the [University of Pittsburgh](https://www.pitt.edu/).<br>
 - 💭 Focused on building my programming and analytics skills.<br>
 - 🖥️ Looking to collaborate on projects and expand my knowledge on web/app development.<br> <br>
+- 📪 You can reach me by email: bualimov@gmail.com

 As a software engineer, I thrive on meticulous attention to detail and a deep passion for creating impactful solutions. <br> <br>
 I am dedicated to building things that truly make a difference in the world.